ivos/specalive/blueprint/examples/SalesSystem.md

 - EditForm Create customer

-	> The create customer form has 3 sections: customer, address and contact.
+	The create customer form has 3 sections: customer, address and contact.
+	This guarantees that a new customer will have at least one address and contact defined.
+	More addresses and contacts can be then added to the customer.

 	- EditForm Customer

 		Customer data.

-		- taxNo - Tax number
+		- Tax number - Including country prefix, without spaces.

 			Format: 2 upper-case letters (A-Z),
 			2-12 upper-case letters or numbers (A-Z, 0-9).

+			> Use an embedded paragraph to further specify the field.

 		- [Load](.
 "Verify tax number and load customer data")